 Believe it or not, the Antarctic is colder than the Arctic.
 In fact, temperatures recorded at the South Pole have been up to 20 degrees colder!

-Do you know any strange, fun 0r interesting facts about the Arctic that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Arctic?
+Share them in the comments below!